Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 Notes
 -------

 1.)
-To see the (few) command line options use './1-Wire-temperature-logger-RPi.pyw -h'
+To see the command line options use './1-Wire-temperature-logger-RPi.pyw -h'

 2.)
 Read the 'user settings' (lines 87 to 130) and modify these according to your needs.